retsullivan/retsullivan.github.io/_posts/2019-09-25-Click-the-Subscibe-Button-to-Observe.md

     <td class="tg-0pky"></td>
   </tr>
 </table>

-Usually, subscribers need some contextual information to handle the update correctly.
-For this reason, publishers often pass some context data as arguments of the notification method.
-The publisher can pass itself as an argument, letting subscriber fetch any required data directly.

 For a more expert and in depth description of the Observer pattern, checkout  <a href="https://refactoring.guru/design-patterns/observer	" target="_blank">this excellent post</a> from Refactoring Guru.
 It describes the Observer pattern in easy to understand language and includes some more great infographics and illustrations to help make envisioning the Observer pattern easy.